ouchsaray/GoScanner/README.md

 # Golang Crypto Asset Scanner

-A Streamlit-based tool for analyzing Golang projects to identify and visualize cryptographic libraries, assets, and functions.
+A tool for analyzing Golang projects to identify and visualize cryptographic libraries, assets, and functions.
+Available as both a Streamlit web application and a command-line interface.

 ## Overview